fxp-jim/HorizonDocs/Horizon User Guide/05 Sales Order/SALES ORDERS.md

 6. Click **Select** for your chosen product, adjust **Quantity** as needed, and click **Done** after making your selections.

+	 💡 **Tip**: To delete your selection, click on the item and then click the nearby "x" icon.
+To delete all items, look for a button labeled **Delete All**.

 7. Click the hamburger menu button (☰) located at the rightmost of the sales order item list.
 A picker will appear, displaying the line item along with its customer-facing name.
 Select the line item from the picker to load its customer-facing name and description (based on the defaults set at the item level).
 Adjust the customer-facing name as needed.

 8. Generate demand by clicking **Demand**> **Generate Demand**, and wait for completion, then click OK.

 9. Go to **Order** tab and click **Confirm** to generate a sales invoice.

-	⚠️ Note:  Once confirmed, your sales order cannot be deleted or modified for customer tier, sales channel, or payment terms.
+	⚠️ **Note**:  Once confirmed, your sales order cannot be deleted or modified for customer tier, sales channel, or payment terms.
 To undo, click **Unconfirm**.

 10. Click **generate invoice** and wait until the **Invoiced** status posts **Yes**.
 Then, click **Save Changes** at the bottom.